-NeuroStar TMS Therapy is an in-office treatment that takes 37 minutes, is performed while the patient sits in a chair, and is administered five days a week, for up to four to six weeks.
+NeuroStar TMS Therapy is an in-office treatment that takes 19 to 37 minutes and is performed while the patient sits in a chair.
+Treatment consists of sessions administered five days a week, for up to four to six weeks.

 Simple steps for NeuroStar TMS Therapy:

 - Step One: The patient reclines comfortably in the treatment chair, awake and alert